This article covers:

 Accessing business rules

-When you click on Business Rules, you will be directed to the Business Rules List page:
+If the user has access to Business Rules on the instance, the Business Rules menu item will appear under the Administration Menu.
+When you click on Business Rules, you will be directed to the Business Rules List page.

 Like any list page in PPO the business rule list page can be filtered with the filter control.
 For further information on how to use the filter control see the following knowledge base article.